crusher-dev/documentation/docs/reference/sql/where.md

 ## Timestamp and date

-QuestDB supports both its own timestamp search notation and standard search based on inequality.
+Crusher supports both its own timestamp search notation and standard search based on inequality.
 This section describes the use of the `timestamp search notation` which is efficient and fast but requires a [designated timestamp](/docs/concept/designated-timestamp/).
 Remember,